ironeternal/ironeternal.github.io/earthkin/index.md

 For each kin:

-1. 4d6 in order (Might, Finesse, Wit, Will)
+1. 5d6 in order (Might, Finesse, Wit, Will, Fellowship)
 1. Total health = 15 + 2 * (Current Level + Might)
 2. Pick class and roll 1d10:
 	- If Might is greatest: **Hurtmonger**